-Ruth Deutsch is the author of the Cognitive Abilities Profile and is recognised as the leading UK trainer in dynamic assessment and cognitive education programmes.
-Ruth was trained and worked as a child psychologist in the USA and Canada and studied extensively with Reuven Feuerstein (Israel) and Carl Haywood (USA).
-Back in the UK, she worked in an SEN Support Unit and a residential school for youngsters with severe learning difficulties.
-Ruth is a Chartered Educational and Child Psychologist and combines training of psychologists, therapists and teachers with clinical practice.
-She consults to the Hope Centre in London and teaches on the CPD programme for psychologists at the Institute of Education and on the Educational Psychology Doctorate at the University of East London, as well as many local authorities.
+Dr Ruth Deutsch is the author of the Cognitive Abilities Profile and is recognised as the leading UK trainer in dynamic assessment and cognitive education programmes.
+She trained and worked as a child psychologist in the USA and Canada and studied extensively with Reuven Feuerstein (Israel) and Carl Haywood (USA).
+Back in the UK, Ruth worked in an SEN Support Unit and a residential school for youngsters with severe learning difficulties.
+She is a Chartered Educational and Child Psychologist and combines training of psychologists, therapists and teachers with active clinical practice.
+Ruth teaches on the Educational Psychology Doctorate Programme at the University of East London and at Queen’s University, Belfast and also provides CPD training for many local authorities.

 Ruth launched the Dynamic Assessment website in November 2009 and has grown the site to include dynamic assessment training courses and resources available to UK psychologists and teachers.
 The site describes DA and the Cognitive Abilities Profile (CAP) published by Real Press, its CAP training courses and ongoing user support.

 A word about my work in the Dynamic Assessment field

 I am a hands-on Chartered Educational Psychologist and carry out a lot of professional training as well.
 I have had the good fortune to study with some of the leading DA researchers and practitioners of this (past!) generation and have further developed and refined my own model of DA training and practice, standing on the shoulders of giants.